lykhoanam/todo-list-deploy-Docker-compose/README.md

 # A Simple Todo List App powered with LocalStack and Mongo

-A Todo List application that runs non-containerised frontend and backend.
-It connects to LocalStack and Mongo running as Docker container
+A Todo List application that allows developers to upload images to S3-emulated LocalStack and add task lists to Mongo.

 ## Tech Stack